abdul07azeem/VSD-RISC-V-CHIP-TAPEOUT-WEEK1/README.md

 Key topics covered this week include:

-●***Verilog RTL & Simulation:** Learn to model digital circuits and simulate their behavior efficiently.
+≫**Verilog RTL & Simulation:** Learn to model digital circuits and simulate their behavior efficiently.

-●**Verification:** Use Icarus Verilog to compile designs and GTKWave to visualize simulation waveforms.
+≫**Verification:** Use Icarus Verilog to compile designs and GTKWave to visualize simulation waveforms.

-●**Logic Synthesis:** Convert RTL code to gate-level designs with Yosys, leveraging the SKY130 PDK for practical ASIC design experience.
+≫**Logic Synthesis:** Convert RTL code to gate-level designs with Yosys, leveraging the SKY130 PDK for practical ASIC design experience.

-●**Key Digital Design Concepts:**
+≫**Key Digital Design Concepts:**

 Testbenches: Create environments to systematically verify your designs.